uranium11010/lemma/README.md

 2. Count the frequency of contiguous pairs of actions among the dataset of solutions.
 3. Construct directed graph where edges point from a current action to a next action where the frequency is at least some threshold frequency.
 4. Find maximal paths within the graph, although the term "maximal" is not well-defined when the graph has cycles.
 (So we need some better definition here.)
+Issues: A->B common and B->C common doesn't imply that A->B->C is common; currently, many redundancies in the paths generated (e.g. if A->B->C is an outputed abstraction, B->C would also be an outputed abstraction).

 ### Next steps